-- (1) An incorporated legal practice is required to have at least one legal practitioner director. - (2) Each legal practitioner director of an incorporated legal practice is, for the purposes of this Act only, responsible for the management of the legal services provided in this jurisdiction by the incorporated legal practice. - (3) Each legal practitioner director of an incorporated legal practice must ensure that appropriate management systems are implemented and maintained to enable the s.
-118 Part 2.5 - Incorporated Legal Practices and Multi-disciplinary Partnerships provision of legal services by the incorporated legal practice -
+- (1) An incorporated legal practice is required to have at least one legal practitioner director. - (2) Each legal practitioner director of an incorporated legal practice is, for the purposes of this Act only, responsible for the management of the legal services provided in this jurisdiction by the incorporated legal practice. - (3) Each legal practitioner director of an incorporated legal practice must ensure that appropriate management systems are implemented and maintained to enable the provision of legal services by the incorporated legal practice -